hadeel-alanazi/adasty/README.md

-# Adasty - Arabic Photography Showcase Platform

-**Adasty** is a web-based platform designed for Arabic-speaking photographers to share and showcase their creative photographs.
-Users can upload images, explore a gallery categorized by themes, and search by photographer name or category , all through a clean, modern Arabic interface.

----

 # Project Overview

 Adasty isn't just a photo gallery it's a community where visual creativity thrives.
 The platform empowers photographers from the Arab world to publish their work, gain exposure, and connect with a wider audience.